ylhyra/ylhyra_content/not_data/vocabulary/Tutorial.md

 # About the vocabulary game

-This is a simple flaschard-based vocabulary game that schedules words using [[w:Spaced repetition|spaced repetition]].
+This is a simple flashcard-based vocabulary game that schedules words using [[w:Spaced repetition|spaced repetition]].
 After rating how well you know terms, you will see difficult terms frequently until they begin to stick in memory.
 After that, you will see them in ever-increasing intervals.

 The game works best if used daily.